pympk/Use-GitHub-and-Git-in-VScode/README.md

 ### GitHub Pull Request

 [A pull request in GitHub is a request to the maintainer of a repository to pull in some code.](https://www.dummies.com/article/technology/programming-web-design/general-programming-web-design/what-are-github-pull-requests-264741/)
+Code changes in the **MERGE CHANGE FROM** branch will merge into the **INTO** branch.
+The result is both branches in your GitHub repository will be the same after the Pull.

 - [Switch to master branch](#Switch-among-branches)
 - Open Source Control (Ctrl+Shift+G)